Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Logo
 ====

-The logo for Stroscot is inspired by the color scheme of the cover of Accelerando (the red rise of the machines), the `cot icon <https://thenounproject.com/term/cot/154357/>`__ by P Thanga Vignesh from the Noun Project, and a design I made a while back of "the infinite stack".
+The logo for Stroscot is inspired by the color scheme of the cover of Accelerando by Charles Stross (the red rise of the machines), the `cot icon <https://thenounproject.com/term/cot/154357/>`__ by P Thanga Vignesh from the Noun Project, and a design I made a while back of "the infinite stack".
 The Paint picture I made is lost in time, but the general idea is you had a (potentially infinite) stack of reusable/composable components (the white/black blocks in the current icon) going left-to-right, and underneath it a processor (white) and various glue bits (red/blue).

 The current logo is made mainly to solve the issue of finding the browser tabs with Stroscot documentation open (the default icon is unhelpful), so it is an instance of "programmer art".
 Interested parties can submit alternate designs and once there are a few submissions there will be a vote.